Vidhi405/gif-maker/README.md

 python3
 imageio library

-for imageio library, simply do "pip install imageio" and you'll be set.
+for imageio library, simply use "pip install imageio" and you'll be set.

-Please keep the images in the same file location as your code for the code to execute!
+Please keep the images in the same file location as your code for the successful execution of your code!